eopf-toolkit/eopf-tooling-guide/docs/tutorials/stac_zarr/R/eopf_stac_access.md

 ## Dependencies

-The `rstatc` package is required to follow this tutorial.
+The `rstac` package is required to follow this tutorial.
 You can install it directly from CRAN:

 ``` r